Shirvan, Iran

 Shirvan (شيروان) (Note: Also romanized as Shīrvān) is a city in the Central District of Shirvan County, North Khorasan province, Iran, serving as capital of both the county and the district.
 The city has been significant industrially with sugar beet factories.
 It is also significant historically (Nader hill), geographically (Honameh), and anthropologically (caves around the city).

 Etymology

-The name of this city stems from the old Persian word, shīr (شیر), "lion."
+The name of the city stems from the old Persian word, shīr (شیر), "lion."
 It might be because of the mountain in the south of the city which looks like a big lion at rest.
 The history of Shirvan is more than 7000 years old, as archaeologists found some graves in Gelian and Khanlogh (Villages of Shirvan) which are related to Achaemenid Empire era.
 The city was fortified and strengthened as a fort city during the Safavid era to defend it against the raiding Turkmens.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 82,790 in 20,878 households.
 The following census in 2011 counted 88,254 people in 24,353 households.
 The 2016 census measured the population of the city as 82,689 people in 24,760 households.